Maria Canals (pianist): From musical beginnings to the first concerts

 From the first years of her childhood, Maria Remei Canals had been musical.
 She started her piano studies with her father, Joaquim Canals, who then was a piano teacher in the Municipal Conservatory of Barcelona.
 When she was 11 years old she enrolled in the Municipal Conservatory of Barcelona and there she continued her studies with her father while she studied solfeo, music theory and composition with Lluís Millet.
 Later, he also offered her private lessons, from which a relationship of precious spiritual wealth and affect grew.

 In April 1932 she debuted professionally with two recitals in the Municipal Conservatory.

-In these first years, Maria had the privilege of having an extraordinary teacher, Ricard Viñes, who gave her lessons at home during two intense years (1941–43), and they became very important to her technical and expressive perfection because they introduced her in a deeper knowledge of French music.
-Meanwhile, Viñes introduced her in concerts that were organized often in many private residences.
+During her early years of study, Maria received private instruction from pianist Ricard Viñes, who taught her at his home for two years (1941–1943).
+These lessons contributed to her technical development and familiarity with French music.
+During this period, Viñes also introduced her to concert performances, including recitals held in private residences.

 After the Spanish Civil War, on May 30, 1942, she attended a concert together with Ricard Viñes in the Palau de la Música Catalana, where she debuted solo in November of the same year.

 Artistic trajectory and professional contacts

-The release of works after the Civil War and thanks to her career in the world of music and studies and progress in the technique of the piano, Maria Canals slowly grew up from great composers and performers who saw in her an excellent performer for their works.
-Another of the most outstanding friendships she had was that of Manuel Blancafort, a friend of the family since 1933.
+Thanks to her career in the world of music and her progress with the technique of the piano, Maria Canals slowly earned recognition from great composers and performers who saw her as an excellent performer for their works.
+She also had a close friendship with Manuel Blancafort, a friend of the family since 1933.

-Blancafort introduced her in the musical environments of Barcelona and presented her the composers Frederic Mompou and Xavier Montsalvatge, among other personalities from the world of culture and music.
+Blancafort introduced her in the musical environments of Barcelona and presented her to the composers Frederic Mompou and Xavier Montsalvatge, among other personalities from the world of culture and music.
 It was precisely Blancafort who proposed to the renowned pianist Ricard Viñes that he could give her piano lessons.
 From Blancafort, Maria Canals premiered many works, such as the Iberian Concert on March 3, 1950, and Nocturn nº 2 on November 9, 1947, among others.

 Throughout her long career as a pianist we observe her predilection to interpret music of the moment and of the country; Thus, she premiered works by Xavier Montsalvatge, Frederic Mompou, or her own husband, Rossend Llates.
 Maria Canals, then, became a pianist who promoted both the premiere and the interpretation of contemporary work.

 "Blancafort used to come every week once.
 He brought me the pieces of music that he had been able to compose in the last few days and I executed the ones he brought me the previous week. [...]
 I noticed that in Blancafort although he was not a pianist, he gave me some advice that I highly appreciated and agreed with the way of playing of the great pianists [...] ", (UVDLM, p.
 99-100).